 - Offensive Security Certified Professional (OSCP)

 Well — there actually might be a better way.
 A history of hacking shows talent but seeds trust issues.
-Penetration testing certificates offer another path — a way to show practical ability, but in a simulated environment that doesn’t embarrass prospective employers (or slow down highway traffic).
-Below, we’ve rounded up the 15 top penetration testing certificate options.
+A penetration testing certification offers another path — a way to show practical ability, but in a simulated environment that doesn’t embarrass prospective employers.
+Below, we’ve rounded up the 12 top penetration testing certification options.

-The Global Information Assurance Certification, or GIAC, offers a variety of penetration testing certifications that range from general to hyper-specialized.
+The Global Information Assurance Certification, or GIAC, offers a variety of penetration tester certifications that range from general to hyper-specialized.
 Each one requires participants to pass a proctored exam, available at Pearson VUE’s 3,500 testing centers worldwide.
 (Students can also find their own proctors.)
 To prepare, students can enroll in GIAC prep courses at the SANS Institute, a prominent cybersecurity training institution.

 GIAC Certified Incident Handler (GCIH)

-This certification covers a mix of security strategies and penetration testing fundamentals.
+This pentest certification covers a mix of security strategies and penetration testing fundamentals.
 The exam requires an understanding of the mechanics of denial-of-service attacks, client attacks and other popular attack modes, plus the specific techniques and tools hackers use to execute them.
 At the same time, test-takers should know how to prevent and contain these attacks.
 All told, the certification exam takes four hours and consists of over 100 questions — some multiple choice, others lab-based.